 Best Director- Awarded to the best Director (short or feature)

 1) Only films completed after June 1st, 2018 are eligible for the festival.

 2) Pendance maintains strict premiere requirements for both shorts and features.
 Feature films which have previously screened in Ontario are not eligible to screen at Pendance.

 3) STUDENT FEES are only for current film school students or filmmakers who made films while enrolled in film school.
 In order to qualify for a student fee, please be sure to upload a clear copy of a student ID on the attachments section of your filmmaker profile.

 4) Please do not change the screener link address or password of your submission.
 If you do, please notify us immediately or you risk your film not being previewed and thus considered for the festival.

 5) Films in a language other than English must be subtitled in English.
 We prefer subtitles be burned into the submission copy.

 6) Pendance requires DCPs for exhibition.
-In the event that one is unavailable, we request a PRORES screener link so that we may create a DCP on our behalf.
+In the event that one is unavailable, we request a PRORES screener link so that we may create a DCP on your behalf.

 7. FEE WAIVERS; Pendance Film Festival will outright waive submission fees for any short or feature film that has screened at the following festivals; Sundance, Tribeca, Raindance, Austin, Berlin, Cannes, Venice, Telluride, or Slamdance.
-If your film has screneed at one of these festivals, please email us and submit under "Special Category" after receiving your waiver code.
+If your film has screneed at one of these festivals, please email us.

 8. Each submission will be watched at a minimum twice, and all selected filmmakers will be notified of their inclusion in the festival no later than January 5th, 2019.